hoffmann2109/guessTheWord/README.md

-# Deutsches Wordle
+# German word guessing game

-A German language adaptation of the popular Wordle game.
+A German language adaptation of the popular word guessing game.
 This version allows players to guess 5-letter German nouns, with color-coded feedback after each guess.

 ## Table of Contents
 - [Features](#features)